Editorial Review

 Dihexa: HGF/c-Met Signaling and Synaptogenesis

-Dihexa (N-hexanoic-Tyr-Ile-(6) aminohexanoic amide) is a modified angiotensin IV analog that has generated significant interest in peptides for brain repair research due to its extraordinary potency in promoting synaptogenesis.
-Developed at Washington State University by Dr. Joseph Harding's laboratory, Dihexa was reported to be approximately 10 million times more potent than BDNF at promoting synaptic connections in hippocampal neurons.
+Dihexa was reported to be approximately 10 million times more potent than BDNF at promoting new synaptic connections in hippocampal neurons.

 The mechanism centers on hepatocyte growth factor (HGF) and its receptor c-Met.
-Research published in the Journal of Pharmacology and Experimental Therapeutics (2013) demonstrated that Dihexa acts as a positive allosteric modulator of the HGF/c-Met system.
-HGF/c-Met signaling drives dendritic spine formation, synaptic stabilization, and the conversion of nascent synaptic contacts into functional connections.
-In aged rat hippocampus, Dihexa restored dendritic spine density to levels comparable to young adult animals.
+HGF is a protein that promotes cell growth and tissue repair.
+Research in the Journal of Pharmacology and Experimental Therapeutics (2013) showed that Dihexa acts as a positive allosteric modulator of the HGF/c-Met system.

 Get Peptide Research Updates